-2021 4-H Online Enrollment is Open! - Enrollment is now open for the 2021 program year!
+2022 4-H Online Enrollment is Open!
 Enrollment is not required for many 4-H programs and events.
 However, club and independent members are required to officially enroll through 4-H Online each year to maintain membership.
 By enrolling by the deadline, youth have the opportunity to participate in county fairs, the Nebraska State Fair, and additional statewide opportunities and events.
 Please use Google Chrome web browser to enroll in 4-H Online.

-- Membership Dues - 4-H membership dues are $5.00 per member and no cost per Clover Kid.
+- Membership Dues - 4-H membership dues are $5.00 per member and no cost per Clover Kid members.
 Make checks payable to the Knox County 4-H Council and either give to your club leader or send to the extension office.
-The dues are used for 4-H programming, supplemental insurance and scholarhsips in the county.
+The dues are used for 4-H programming, supplemental insurance and scholarships in the county.

 - Passwords - If you have forgotten your password, use the “I forgot my password” option or contact the office.
 DO NOT set up a new profile.